 Providing evidence to policymakers through select committees is a great way for researchers to influence current policy debates.
-But if you’ve never done it before, the formality of the task may appear daunting.
-In the second part of a series on Giving Evidence, Patrick Hanley has compiled thoughts and experiences from several LSE academics and reveals their tips on how to make […]
+But if you haven’t done it before, the formality of the task may appear daunting.
+In the second part of a series on giving evidence in Parliament, Patrick Hanley has compiled thoughts and experiences from several LSE academics and reveals their tips on how […]

 Policymakers frequently fail to use research evidence in their work.
 Academia moves too slowly for the policy world and its findings do not translate easily into policy solutions.
 Using the Department of Health as a case study, Jo Maybin outlines how research most likely has an impact as a result of personal interactions between individual researchers and policymakers.
 But this can limit the […]

 Providing evidence to policymakers through select committees is a great way for researchers to influence current policy debates.
-But if you’ve never done it before, the formality of the task may appear daunting.
+But if you haven’t done it before, the formality of the task may appear daunting.
 Patrick Hanley has compiled thoughts and experiences from several LSE academics with their tips on preparing and giving evidence to policymakers.
-This is part one of a series on Giving […]
+This is part one of a series on giving […]

 Social science at the crossroads: the history of political science in the USA and the evolution of social impact.